meilisearch/documentation/learn/core_concepts/the_primary_key.md

 }
 ```

+Once a primary key has been explicitly set for an index, it cannot be changed.

 ### Meilisearch guesses your primary key

 If the primary key has neither been set at index creation nor as a parameter of the [add documents](/reference/api/documents.md#add-or-replace-documents) route, Meilisearch will search your first document for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `BookId`, `ID`, `123id123`) and set it as that index's primary key.

-If no corresponding attribute is found, the index will have no known primary key, and therefore, **no documents will be added**.
+If Meilisearch cannot find a suitable attribute, the document addition process will be interrupted and no documents will be added to your index.

 ## Primary key errors